esacup2016/esacup2016.github.io/pages/esacup2016.md

 Boats will be J/80, a fixed keel One-Design sportsboat certified for offshore sailing.

+The event is organised by the ESA HQ Sailing Club (Contact: Luca del Monte,
-The event is organised with the support of [Corporate Sailing](http://www.corporate-sailing.es/english_index.htm), a company experienced in organising Sailing and Yacht Racing Events for the corporate sector, Competition and Sailing Events Management and logistics.
+<Luca.Del.Monte@esa.int>) with the support of [Corporate
+Sailing](http://www.corporate-sailing.es/english_index.htm), a company
+experienced in organising Sailing and Yacht Racing Events for the corporate sector, Competition and Sailing Events Management and logistics.